About Maria Loyd

 Building a New Life in the U.S.

-Maria later began organizing educational seminars for Spanish-speaking entrepreneurs in the fashion industry and offered business coaching for women in the beauty sector.
+Maria later began organizing educational seminars for Spanish-speaking entrepreneurs in the beauty and fashion industry, helping hundreds of women in the beauty sector.